sush562/sush562/Curriculum Vitae/list_of_projects.md

 	This is the global app of McDonalds to cater to their customers to place their food orders for delivery.
 It is used by millions of users daily on a Global basis.
 I was involved with the UK variant of the app as a Mobile lead and senior developer.

-	My Responsibilities:
+	**My Responsibilities:**
 	* Understanding of new feature requirements and guiding  team members in the implementation and delivery.
-	* Providing estimates regarding development and delivery of features
+	* Providing estimates regarding the development and delivery of features
-	* Implementing UK specific UI/UX and configurations
+	* Implementing UK-specific UI/UX and configurations
 	* Creating documentation related to the features developed
 	* Ensure agile processes were followed among feature teams
-	* Optimal delivery of tasks and ensuring code quality by reviewing
+	* Ensuring timely delivery of tasks and code quality by reviewing

-	Achievements:
+	**Achievements:**
 	* Successful deliveries of several features to UK market
 	* Better defect resolution rate and reduced crash rates
 	* Improved app performance